 If you have a budding rock, pop or uh, chamber music star in your house, this camp is for them.
 It offers a variety of music-related programs including rock band, musical theatre and sports jam, which combines physical activities with rocking out.
 There’s even a camp that involves storytelling, dance, crafts and more.
-Most camps cost $375 with extended care available for an extra charge.
+Most offer extended care available for an extra charge.

 Age Range: 5 to 18

 Where: 45 Runnymede Rd

 Uh, can adults sign up for this camp because getting daily, backstage access to the sharks, rays and other fascinating animals that call Ripley’s home sounds amazing.
 But it’s not all about the fish; participants will also make crafts, do science experiments and get daily outdoors time.
 The weekly price is discounted for annual cardholders, with an additional fee for extended care.

 Where: 288 Bremner Blvd